ruuda/diskctl/README.md

  * There are btrfs file systems.
  * Each file system consists of multiple LUKS volumes in RAID1.
  * Each LUKS volume sits directly atop a disk (no partition table).
+ * Before creating the LUKS volume, I wipe the disk with random bytes.

 ## Example